R. N. Jayagopal: Career

 Jayagopal entered the film industry by writing the lyrics of "Tribhuvana Janani Jaganmohini" for the 1957 film Premada Putri produced by his father.
 From then on, he wrote script, dialogue and lyrics for hundreds of films.
 He had directed eight films, including Dhumaketu, Kesarina Kamala and Avala Antaranga.
 He won the State award as best dialogue writer for Namma Makkalu and Pallavi Anu Pallavi, which was Mani Ratnam's first film.

 He did direct many serials as well, but he remained preoccupied by writing lyrics for Kannada films.
 His lyrics were meaningful and had a high degree of lyrical value.
 Many of his songs have been hugely successful not only for the tune composition, but as well for the quality of the songs.

 Jayagopal worked in the company of other great writers like Chi.
-Udaya Shankar, Vijaya Narasimha, Sarot Aswath, Hunsur Krishnamurthy and others.
+Udaya Shankar, Vijaya Narasimha, Sorat Ashwath, Hunsur Krishnamurthy and others.

 Jayagopal started the first school in Chennai to offer Kannada as a second language - Vidya Vinaya Vinoda Mat.
 Hr.
 Sec.
 School.
 He also made his mark in the Tamil film industry with his well acclaimed roles in movies like Nayakan and Michael Madana Kama Rajan.